Rust Traits: Defining Character

 In the main() function we create two sensors and we pass them as argument to the inventory() function.

+Sorry, nothing exciting here.
 What did you expect?
-The most interesting part is the definition of the inventory() function.
+In fact, the most interesting part of the code is the definition of the inventory() function.

 fn inventory<T: Measurable + Identifiable>(sensor: &T) {